kyma-project/test-infra/prow/README.md

 ### Upload configuration to the production Prow cluster

-Prow configuration is automatically uploaded to the production cluster from the `master` branch.
-It is handled by the **Config Updater** plugin.
+Prow configuration is automatically uploaded to the production cluster from the `master` branch by the **Config Updater** plugin.

 ### Configure branch protection

 Prow is responsible for setting branch protection on repositories.
 The configuration of branch protection is defined in `config.yaml`.

-After you create a new job, define it as a required job for pull request.
-Add job the context to the `required_status_checks.contexts` list in the proper repository.
+After you create a new job, define it as required for pull requests.
+Add the job context to the `required_status_checks.contexts` list in the proper repository.

 See the sample configuration for the `test-infra` repository: